-7. Spain 8.
-The United States of America 9.
-India 10.
-Italy 11.
-Japan 12.
+2. Turkey 8.
+The United States of America

+3. Azerbaijan 9.
+India

+4. China 10.
+Italy

+5. Mexico 11.
+Japan

+6. Russia 12.
 France

 2. Play the recording and have students repeat the words.
-Then write on the board so that students can see the correct spelling of the words.
-Get students to write the words in their notebooks:
+Then write them on the board so that students can see the correct spelling of the words.
+Get students to write the words